dgmcallister/ua-innovate/README.md

 **Data Scientist Team**
 - Jupyter notebook with machine learning model that predicts energy efficiency
-- Optional: Deployed model on IBM Cloud
+- Optional: Deployed model on IBM Cloud (Using Watson Machine Learning in Watson Studio)

 Present in person: